-Data set: We evaluate the performance of ShBF and state-of-the-art solutions using real-world network traces.
+Data Set: We evaluate the performance of ShBF and state-of-the-art solutions using real-world network traces.
 Specifically, we deployed our traffic capturing system on a 10Gbps link of a backbone router.
 To reduce the processing load, our traffic capturing system consists of two parallel sub-systems each of which is equipped with a 10G network card and uses netmap to capture packets.
 Due to high link speed, capturing entire traffic was infeasible because our device could not access/write to memory at such high speed.
 Thus, we only captured 5-tuple flow ID of each packet, which consists of source IP, source port, destination IP, destination port, and protocol type.
 We stored each 5-tuple flow ID as a 13-byte string, which is used as an element of a set during evaluation.
 We collected a total of 10 million 5-tuple flow IDs, out of which 8 million flow IDs are distinct.
-To further evaluate the accuracy of our proposed schemes, we also generated and used synthetic data sets.
+To evaluate the accuracy of our proposed schemes further, we also generated and used synthetic data sets.
+To generate the synthetic data sets, we simply used the rand() function in C and randomly produced items.
+We observe during our evaluations that the accuracies and speeds are similar as on the real-world network traces.
+Therefore, we only show the results from our experiments on real-world network traces.